 Many of us want to make our financial lives as simple as possible.
 We write one check to the landlord and wait for our roommates to pay us for their share of the rent.
 We offer to pick up the tab at a restaurant instead of asking the server to split it seven ways.
 We give a friend a few bucks when they need it and tell them they can pay us back someday.

-But letting people borrow money — even for something as small as the cost of a restaurant meal — can be an expensive proposition.
-According to a 2019 Bankrate survey, 60 percent of American adults have loaned cash to a friend or family member with the expectation of being paid back; 37 percent of those adults never saw the money again.
+But letting people borrow money—even for something as small as the cost of a restaurant meal—can be an expensive proposition.
+According to a recent Bankrate survey, 60 percent of American adults have lent cash to a friend or family member with the expectation of being paid back; 37 percent of those adults never saw the money again.

 That’s where peer-to-peer transfer apps like Cash App come in.
-Not only does Cash App make it easy to send money to friends and family, but Cash App also makes it easy to request payments from people.
-We’re not saying that sending someone a Cash App request will ensure that you get the money you’re owed, but the Cash App notification could serve as a helpful reminder.
+Not only does Cash App make it easy to send money to friends and family, but it also makes it easy to request payments from people.
+We’re not saying sending someone a Cash App request will ensure you get the money you’re owed, but the Cash App notification could serve as a helpful reminder.

 Plus, Cash App allows you to direct deposit your paycheck into your Cash App account, invest the funds in your account balance and use the Cash Card to make purchases everywhere Visa is accepted.
 Cash App isn’t just a money transfer service anymore; it’s a full-fledged financial tool.